Row of terraced houses in UK

 Draughts are a key cause for a property losing heat.
 Take a walk around your property on a cold day and identify where unwanted draughts are coming from.
 Letter boxes, windows and cracks below doors are some of the most common spots for draughts.
 Draughts can be simple to fix with draught excluders bought from the high street or bespoke tapes and seals which are made for this purpose.

-Be wary not to cover up any ventilation spots in your house as these are important for your home.
-Often it’ll be easy to identify intended ventilation spots as these usually come in the form of fans and vents in windows.
+Be wary not to cover up any ventilation spots in your house.
+These are important for your home.
+Often, it’ll be easy to identify intended ventilation spots, as these usually come in the form of fans and vents in windows.

 Say goodbye to the beloved fireplace